 - Lack of consensus on what a “win” looks like for an ERM program

 There are a wide number of maturity assessment tools out there, which initially seem like a logical first step.
 Figure out where your program stands and get advice on how to move forward.
 The problem is that most of these tools fail to actually provide that kind of deliverable — something relevant to your specific situation, and pointing you to the next appropriate steps.

 Two critical flaws

 Most program assessments have flaws that limit how useful they can be.
-First, they ignore risk culture within the organization.
+First, they ignore the risk culture within the organization.
 Your ERM program itself may be highly mature, but if the organization doesn’t value the outputs (or even know what exactly to do with them) there is a hard cap on how successful that program can ultimately be.
 Unfortunately, most maturity assessments completely ignore this factor (or any factor beyond maturity).

 Secondly, many of these tools assume a certain level of infrastructure is already in place for the program.
 Their “lowest” level may assume risk assessments are already going out consistently and a thorough risk library has been built.
 Obviously, this leaves behind all of the organizations who may not have those processes in place, or are questioning if they built them correctly.

 Our new maturity assessment tool produces a different end result because it was designed differently.
 It tracks multiple factors (including those related to risk culture) to provide a more rounded picture of where your organization stands.
 It even compares your scores to the average of all respondents, allowing you to see an instant benchmark of how you stack up in multiple dimensions.

 Beyond that, it produces a personalized PDF with content driven by your responses.
 No generic responses that may be overly broad and not apply to your organization’s specific situation.
 You answer a few simple questions, the assessment calculates multiple scores, and then provides a customized response based on each of those factors.
 Much more practical and relevant.